 Puzzles, pegboards, beads, small building or linking materials are here.
 These help children develop small motor coordination, sorting and patterning that help them gain skills needed for writing and math.

 Pretend play encourages the development of social and language skills.
 Children learn how to cooperate to reach a goal.
 They also learn how to negotiate and solve problems with their peers.

-Both reading and writing are practiced to help children develop basic skills necessary to be successful in school and, later, in work.
+Both reading and writing are practiced to help children develop basic skills necessary to be successful in school and life.
 Infants are introduced to the richness of language and recognition of objects.
-Toddlers are expanding their vocabulary and connecting words to things in their world.
-Pre-School children learn to read left to right, to recognize themes and predict outcomes.
+Toddlers are expanding their vocabulary and connecting words to objects in their world.
+Pre-School children begin to learn thee foundations of reading and comprehension (read left to right, recognize themes, predict outcomes).
 They also learn letter names and sounds and to love reading!
-The children practice and refine small motor skills.
 The environment is rich in written language and offers a variety of opportunities for children to practice their language and literacy skills.

 In our sensory areas children learn to work together.
 They experience tactile exposure and often invent elaborate role-playing situations.
 In addition, children learn science and math through experimenting with volume and measurement.
 Play dough is used in this area to stimulate small muscle control for future writing and creative art skills.

 In the course of each day teachers conduct a variety of planned small-group activities.
 These activities are designed with particular learning objectives in mind.
 The teacher guides learning by choosing materials that invite exploration and enables the teacher to observe the skill levels of the children so that the environment can be further developed to incorporate materials that support learning goals.